CLI setup reference

 - Signal: optional

-imsgCLI path + DB access - DM security: default is pairing.
+imsgCLI path + Messages DB access; use an SSH wrapper when the Gateway runs off-Mac - DM security: default is pairing.
 First DM sends a code; approve via `openclaw pairing approve

 ` or use allowlists.